shakeel-faiz/FF/04Apr-15/wavmp3.md

+WAV vs. MP3 for Podcasters: What's the Difference?

 ## Concise Overview

 Choosing between MP3 and WAV formats for podcasting involves trade-offs.
 MP3, a compressed audio file format, offers smaller file sizes and faster distribution but sacrifices some audio quality due to compression.
 WAV, a raw uncompressed audio format, preserves uncompromised audio fidelity but comes with larger file sizes and higher storage demands.
 Podcasters should consider their priorities - whether prioritizing efficiency and accessibility (MP3) or pristine audio quality and editing flexibility (WAV) - to best meet their production and audience needs